Chinas Xi Says light Of Hope In Front Of Us On Covid - UrduPoint

 "In the absence of comprehensive information from China, it is understandable that countries around the world are acting in ways that they believe may protect their populations," he said.

+"These unilateral actions are at odds with all the experience and evidence gained over the past three years," it said in a statement.

+"Imposing other restrictions for travellers from this country is neither scientifically justified nor risk based."
+European countries will meet next week to discuss a joint response to the issue, with incoming EU presidency holder Sweden saying it was "seeking a common policy for the entire EU when it comes to the introduction of possible entry restrictions".

-The WHO announced on Friday evening that it had met with Chinese officials to discuss the outbreak.
+The WHO announced Friday evening that it had met with Chinese officials to discuss the outbreak.

 "The WHO again asked for regular sharing of specific and real-time data on the epidemiological situation -- including more genetic sequencing data, data on disease impact including hospitalisations, intensive care unit admissions and deaths," the UN health agency said in a statement.